Mugen-Houyou/l4d2-server-blocker/README.en.md

   server_blocker.py
 ```

-The built `server_blocker.exe` runs standalone without Python.
+The built `server_blocker.exe` should run standalone without Python.
 A UAC manifest is embedded, so it automatically requests administrator privileges when double-clicked.

 ## License